arangodb/docs/3.10/aql/functions-geo.md

 Checks whether the [GeoJSON object](../indexing-geo.html#geojson) `geoJsonA` fully contains `geoJsonB` (Every point in B is also in A).
-The object `geoJsonA` has to be of type `Polygon` or `MultiPolygon`, other types are not supported because containment is ill defined.
+The object `geoJsonA` has to be of type `Polygon` or `MultiPolygon`, for other types containment is not well-defined because of numerical stability problems.

 - **geoJsonA** (object): first GeoJSON object or coordinate array (in longitude, latitude order)
 - **geoJsonB** (object): second GeoJSON object or coordinate array (in longitude, latitude order)
-- returns **bool** (bool): true when every point in B is also contained in A, false otherwise
+- returns **bool** (bool): true if every point in B is also contained in A, false otherwise

 Note that ArangoDB faithfully shows the same behavior as the underlying S2 geometry library in the following sense.
 The S2 documentation says:

 ```
 Point containment is defined such that if the sphere is subdivided
-into faces (loops), every point is contained by exactly one face.
+into faces (linear ring), every point is contained by exactly one face.
 This
-implies that loops do not necessarily contain their vertices.
+implies that linear rings do not necessarily contain their vertices.
 ```

-As a consequence, a loop or polygon does not necessarily contain its boundary edges!
+As a consequence, a linear ring or polygon does not necessarily contain its boundary edges!

 A query containing a FILTER expression of the form